ORCA-lab/ECE6882Project2/README.md

       https://gymnasium.farama.org/
       ```

-   For each of the problem, you are required to write an agent which facilitate to get the optimizaed solutions.
-In order to be evaluated easily, please use the following template for each 3 problems:
+   For each of the problem, you are required to write an agent to get the optimizaed solutions.
+In order to be evaluated easily, please use the following template for each 3 problems and finish those functions:
    ```
-   #Agent function:
+   #Agent class:
    class xxxAgent:
        #initialize the agent, with input of number of actions
        def __init__(self,n_actions: int,):